-No Assessment Requirement Reference/Evidence Comments Com Stat of the Site during the audit period, thus not triggering compliance with Condition 41(b).c) It was confirmed by Site Management that no new construction has occurred during the audit period.
-WA STE 42.
+No Assessment Requirement Reference/Evidence Comments Compliance Status Comments b) Based on review of the NPWS Fire History - Wildfires and Prescribed Burns, no bushfires have occurred in the near vicinity of the Site during the audit period, thus not triggering compliance with Condition 41(b). c) It was confirmed by Site Management that no new construction has occurred during the audit period.
+WA STE I · 42.
 The Applicant must: a) Minimise the waste generated by the development; and b) Ensure that the waste generated by the development is appropriately stored, handled, and disposed of, to the satisfaction of the Planning Secretary.
 Waste Management Plan (August 2023) Annual Reviews for 2020, 2021, 2022 Hunter Quarries Waste Register Site Observations Interviews with Site Management a) A Waste Management Plan (Waste MP) for the Site has been prepared by IEMA, and most recently updated in August 2023.
 The Waste MP describes environmental management controls implemented to minimise waste generation and ensure that waste is appropriately managed and disposed of offsite for general solid waste, construction & quarrying waste and hazardous waste.
 Annual Reviews describe the general waste management practices implemented at the Site as well as reporting of the quantities of waste removed from the site during each reporting period. b) In accordance with the Waste MP, all waste is to be collected by a waste contractor and transported offsite.
-A Waste Register is regularly updated to collect data from waste contract invoices, capturing details such as the type of waste collected, waste quantities, collection dates, disposal contractor used, cost of disposal and whether the waste was recycled or not.
-The types of waste logged on the Waste Register reflect the categorised waste streams described in the Waste MP, which have been classified in accordance with the EPA Waste Classification Guidelines.
-Waste segregation was observed to have been conducted in an appropriate manner during the site visit.
-C
+A Waste Register is regularly updated to collect data from waste contract invoices, capturing details such as the type of waste collected, waste quantities, collection dates, disposal contractor used, cost of disposal and whether the waste logged on the Waste Register reflect the categorised waste streams described in the Waste MP, which have been classified in accordance with the EPA Waste Classification Guidelines.
+Waste segregation was observed to have C N/A